 Calls for the Apple Watch battery to improve were answered with the release of the Apple Watch 2, which features a battery that should last two days between charges (the original Apple Watch needed charging every day).

 However, despite the improvements to battery life in the Apple Watch 2, Apple still has some way to go.
-There are competing smartwatches, like the Pebble Time Steel, with a battery life of around 10 days, making the Apple Watch battery seem a bit disappointing in comparison.
+Some competing smartwatches, such as the Pebble Time Steel, offer a far higher battery life, albeit often with more limited features.

 Fortunately, it looks like Apple may be taking note.
 According to Economic Daily News Apple's focus with the Watch 3 is battery life, as per a January 2017 report on 9to5Mac.

 New health sensors